mariosgeo/ipi4d/ip4di_2d_no-GUI_IGI/00README.txt

 Programs also have been heavily commented to facilitate readability and use.
 As a consequence, input files and main programs should now be self- explanatory.
-If not, feel free to address your questions to francois.lavoue@ens-lyon.org.
+If not, feel free to contact me for any question.

 Francois Lavoue, December 8, 2015
+francois.lavoue@ens-lyon.org

 ------------------------------------------------------------------------